rbouckaert/starbeast3/workshop/README.md

 We will use the bModelTest site model on each loci.
 This method will compare several nucleotide substitution models.

 **Step 2.6.** Open the Site Model tab.
-Select the ADORA 3 partition, and then select 'BEAST Model test' from the dropdown.
+Select the ADORA3 partition, and then select 'BEAST Model test' from the dropdown.
 Highlight all 3 genetic loci on the left hand side (shift + click) and select Clone from 'ADORA3', and then OK.
 We will leave the fossil partition as default.

 ![Selecting a substitution model](figs/fig2.png)